Final Fantasy: Plot and themes

-Final Fantasy V is similar to the earlier games in the series, in that the heroes must attempt to retrieve crystals to save the world from an ancient evil.

-The central conflict in many Final Fantasy games focuses on a group of characters battling an evil, and sometimes ancient, antagonist that dominates the game's world.
+The central conflict in many Final Fantasy games focuses on a group of characters battling an evil, and sometimes ancient, antagonist that dominates the world.
 Stories frequently involve a sovereign state in rebellion, with the protagonists taking part in the rebellion.
-The heroes are often destined to defeat the evil, and occasionally gather as a direct result of the antagonist's malicious actions.
-Another staple of the series is the existence of two villains; the main villain is not always who it appears to be, as the primary antagonist may actually be subservient to another character or entity.
+The heroes are often destined to defeat the evil and occasionally gather as a direct result of the antagonist's malicious actions.
+Another series staple is the existence of two villains, with the main villain subservient to another character or entity that is introduced later.
 The main antagonist introduced at the beginning of the game is not always the final enemy, and the characters must continue their quest beyond what appears to be the final fight.

 Stories in the series frequently emphasize the internal struggles, passions, and tragedies of the characters, and the main plot often recedes into the background as the focus shifts to their personal lives.
 Games also explore relationships between characters, ranging from love to rivalry.
-Other recurring situations that drive the plot include amnesia, a hero corrupted by an evil force, mistaken identity, and self-sacrifice.
+Recurring plot devices include amnesia, a hero corrupted by an evil force, mistaken identity, and self-sacrifice.
 Magical orbs and crystals are recurring in-game items that are frequently connected to the themes of the games' plots.
 Crystals often play a central role in the creation of the world, and a majority of the Final Fantasy games link crystals and orbs to the planet's life force.
 As such, control over these crystals drives the main conflict.
 The classical elements are also a recurring theme in the series related to the heroes, villains, and items.
 Other common plot and setting themes include the Gaia hypothesis, an apocalypse, and conflicts between advanced technology and nature.